 “Most people climb the ladder of success only to realize it was leaning against the wrong building.” –Stephen Covey

 Several years ago I had a shot at what I thought was my dream job.
 My life’s passion was leadership and I loved the mission—so it seemed like a great opportunity.

 Not only did the job not make me happy—I was miserable after only a few months.

 When I finally decided to leave the job a year later, my emotions fluctuated wildly.
 Was I just too weak to lead at that level?
 Or was I taking charge of my life by making the choice to stop doing something I didn’t like?

-Some well-intentioned colleagues even told me this could be “career suicide” or “send the wrong message” to the top brass.
+Some well-intentioned colleagues even told me my decision was perhaps “career suicide” or “would send the wrong message” to the top brass.

-Ironically, within a few hours of announcing that I was leaving the position, I received another potentially bigger.
+Ironically, within a few hours of announcing that I was leaving, I received another potentially bigger offer.
 I briefly wrestled with it, then declined—realizing that the new prospect would have most of the same things I disliked about my current situation.